System tooling overview

 /var/vcap/bosh/etc/ntpserver.
 This configuration is used in turn by the

-ntpdate script from the bosh_ntpdate stage of the BOSH stemcell builder.
+sync-time script from the bosh_ntp stage of the BOSH stemcell builder.

 This configuration is kept geographically diverse by using NIST Internet Time Servers and leveraging the global address which resolves across all the server addresses in a round-robin sequence to equalize the load across all of the servers.